-Join the team of over 200 adult volunteers who contribute their time and help make the zoo a great place to visit.
+Join the team of amazing Zoo volunteers who contribute their time and help make the Zoo a great place to visit.

 Some of the opportunities for adults to volunteer include:

-• Education Program Assistant – Assist staff teaching classes for the Zoo's summer camp programs.
+- Education Program Assistant – Assist staff in preparing and teaching classes for the Zoo's camp program.
 Classes include tours, games, crafts, live animal demonstrations and special enrichment activities.

-• Administration – Assist administrative staff with all aspects of the Zoo office.
-Duties include data entry and analysis, marketing, filing, answering phones, assisting visitors, taking photos and videos and other duties as assigned.
+- Administration – Assist administrative staff with all aspects of the Zoo office.
+Duties include marketing, filing, organizing, assisting visitors, taking photos and videos and other duties as assigned.

-• Special Events – Events: Special events volunteers assist as tour guides, party hosts, survey takers, people counters, exhibit assistance, children’s activity leaders and at fundraising events.
+- Special Events –Event volunteers assist as tour guides, party hosts, survey takers, people counters, exhibit assistance, children’s activity leaders, and much more.
 Good public relations and communication skills are required.

 Requirements for becoming an Adult Volunteer: